-3) Brake Lock
+3) Parking Brake

-The brake lock is located on the LH side of the handlebar.
+The parking brake is located on the LH side of the handlebar.

-The brake lock function is to apply brake to all wheels to prevent vehicle from moving when parked.
+The parking brake function is to apply brake to all wheels to prevent vehicle from moving when parked.

-Always use the brake lock and engage the PARK position on the shift lever when the vehicle is not in operation.
+Always use the parking brake and engage the PARK position on the shift lever when the vehicle is not in operation.

-To engage brake lock: Squeeze brake lever and maintain while moving lever lock.
+To engage parking brake: Squeeze brake lever and maintain while moving lever lock.
 Brake lever is now compressed and applying all brakes.

-1. Brake lever lock

-2. Press to apply brake locks
+- 1. Brake lever lock - 2.
+Press to apply parking brake